Suffering

 SN12.15: The venerable Kaccānagotta asked the Blessed One about the nature of right view.
 The Tathagata explained that the world largely operates on the duality of existence and nonexistence.
 He taught that true wisdom sees beyond these concepts, recognizing neither nonexistence nor existence of the world.
 The world is often trapped in attachment and identity, but right view involves understanding the impermanence of suffering without clinging to notions of self.
 The Tathagata emphasized avoiding the extremes of "everything exists" and "nothing exists," instead teaching the Middle Way, which links ignorance to the arising and cessation of suffering through dependent origination.

-The Fires Of Nibbana
+The Fires of Nibbana

 For him, infatuated, attached, confused, not remaining focused on their drawbacks, the five clinging-aggregates head toward future accumulation.